falun/aspartame/README.md

 ##### Usage
-Currently `aspartame` needs to be run as a command line tool as it only produces genertad ecode to STDOUT:
+Currently `aspartame` needs to be run as a command line tool as it only produces generated code to STDOUT:

 	go get github.com/falun/aspartame
 	go install github.com/falun/aspartame